 Dallas Hard Drive Recovery

 eProvided is a premier Dallas data recovery company.
-In fact, we can recover any type of lost data from any make or model device. eProvided will recover files even if they are broken, corrupted, damaged or experienced water damage.
+In fact, we can recover any type of lost data from any make or model device. eProvided will recover files even if they are corrupted, broken, damaged or experienced fresh or salt water damage.
 Therefore, we offer a FREE evaluation and boast a success rate of 98%.
-Further, contact us today to speak with our experienced Dallas file retrieval engineers.
+Further, contact eProvided today to talk with our experienced Dallas file retrieval engineers.

 Dallas Micro SD Card Recovery

-If you've ever broken and dropped your cell phone or had a laptop stop working then you know the stress that comes with the loss of important data.
-Anything from cherished wedding photos to important business files can be lost in an instant.
-Above all, our Dallas Micro SD card recovery gurus can recover data quickly, affordably and effectively.
+If you've broken and dropped your cell phone or had a laptop stop working then you know the implications that come with the loss of important data.
+Anything from once in a lifetime wedding photos to important business files can be lost in an instant.
+Above all, our Dallas Micro SD card recovery engineers can recover data quickly, affordably and effectively.

 - Our Dallas data recovery experts will retrieve any lost data from a damaged cell phone.

 - Enjoy a free diagnostic evaluation of your device.
 In addition, expect prices that are affordable.

 - In fact, you only pay Dallas data recovery fees if we recover files lost that you needed recovering.